 The Civil War ended and Memminger returned to Charleston to continue his law practice.
 After Memminger’s death, Rock Hill was sold to Colonel William Gregg, a native of South Carolina and former Confederate soldier.
 Though he owned Rock Hill for ten years, he never occupied it.

-The property saw major changes during the Smythe Era.
+The property saw major changes during the Smyth Era.
 The name was changed to “Connemara” in honor of the family’s Irish ancestry.
-Mostly importantly, it was during this time that the home was used as a consistent full time residence and not just a summer home.
+Most importantly, it was during this time that the home was used as a consistent full time residence and not just a summer home.
 The barn area expanded to house lambs, sheep, dogs, oxen, fowl and champion milking cattle.
 He added a side pasture, walking trails and vast vegetable and flower gardens.
-Captain Smythe died in Connemara in 1942 at age ninety four.
+Captain Smyth died at Connemara in 1942 at age ninety-four.